pranav-bhamidipati/circuitree-tutorial/README.md

 # Usage

-[Tutorial notebook #1](src/tutorial-1-getting-started.ipynb) describes the basics of using the package by walking through how to write a `CircuiTree` class and run a search for an example design problem.
+The [basic tutorial](src/tutorial-1-getting-started.ipynb) describes the basics of using the package by walking through how to write a `CircuiTree` class and run a search for an example design problem.
 If you're just looking for example code, the module `bistability.py`contains just the functions and classes defined in the first tutorial, and `run_search.py` is an executable script that runs the tree search.

-The [parallel search notebook](src/tutorial-2-mcts-in-parallel.ipynb) explains how parallelism is achieved in the package and how to set up the required infrastructure for a parallelized search.
+The [parallel tutorial](src/tutorial-2-mcts-in-parallel.ipynb) explains how parallelism is achieved in the package and how to set up the required infrastructure for a parallelized search.
 The modules `bistability_parallel.py` and `bistability_app.py` and the executable script `run_search_parallel.py` contain example code for writing a parallelizable `CircuiTree` object and running a parallel search.

+To run these notebooks in Google Colab^[1] click [here](https://githubtocolab.com/pranav-bhamidipati/circuitree-tutorial/blob/main/src/tutorial-1-getting-started.ipynb) and [here](https://githubtocolab.com/pranav-bhamidipati/circuitree-tutorial/blob/main/src/tutorial-2-mcts-in-parallel.ipynb).
+Note that some features (like multithreaded search) may not work in Colab.